subroy13/statwizard/content/posts/k-arm-bandit-2/index.md

 ## UCB Variant - KLUCB Algorithm

 There are many variants of the UCB algorithm which have been proposed over last two decades.
-Here, we shall describe one variant of the algorithm called KL-UCB algorithm, proposed by [Garivier and Cappe 2011](https://arxiv.org/abs/1102.2490).
+Here, we shall describe one variant of the algorithm called KL-UCB algorithm, proposed by Garivier and Cappe[^4].

 Here, the choice of upper confidence bound (UCB) score is given by